 All “brass” instruments work in the same way.
-The player blows through the mouthpiece to make a “buzzing” sound with their lips.
+The player blows into the mouthpiece to make a “buzzing” sound with their lips.
 This buzzing vibrates the air in the instrument and causes a sound wave to resonate within the length of the tubing to produce a musical note.

 The musical notes that can be produced depend on the length of the tubing and the way the player vibrates their lips.
 In the simplest brass instruments such as the bugle shown here, the length of tubing is fixed but the player can still play lots of different notes by the way they blow.

 Higher notes are played by making the air vibrate faster.
 This is done by tensing the lips more firmly to make a smaller hole, blowing slightly harder and thinking of an “eeee” sound; lower notes are produced by relaxing the lips a little and thinking of an “arhhh” sound.

 The bugle is used in military and youth organisations to play a variety of calls such as the Last Post and Reveille.
 Another simple brass instrument, the post-horn was used to announce the arrival of the post in days past.
 Have a listen to both, and watch how the bugle is played.